roman-milk/roman-milk.github.io/making-scents.md

+===

- ****** Making Scents Ch.
-05 ****** byBoratus© She sat on the couch and her hand drifted down to her slit.
+She sat on the couch and her hand drifted down to her slit.
 She felt a calm flow through her as she touched herself.
 She called up images of Donald as she had before.
 He fingers moved slowly up and down and her nipples hardened again almost immediately.
 This little Japanese woman was horny for a white stranger.
 It was against everything she had learned as a proper woman and a faithful wife.
 Somehow, that just made her wetter.
 Her hand picked up its tempo and she let out one of her cute little moans.
 Kazumi seemed to respond from the bedroom with a loud snore.
 The sound of him annoyed her.
 It took away her focus from Donald.
 She pictured him in front of her.
 They both wore only kimonos.
 He slowly undressed her, kissing each part of her as it became exposed.
 She imagined his hot breath on her neck, his hands caressing her shoulders.
 She slid her arms under his and pulled him close.
 When he put his mouth over her breast, her free hand cupped and squeezed it.
 She focused her fingers on her clit.
 She was already getting close, partly from the images and partly from her memories of last night's orgasm.
 She needed this.
 She needed Donald.
 She needed him now.

  --